Leaving the Land Down Under for the Land of the Long White Cloud? Find affordable travel insurance for your trip to New Zealand.

 Not everyone is heading to New Zealand to jump out of a plane or go mountain biking.
 The landscape itself is enough to attract tourists wanting to take in picturesque surroundings.
 It’s a great destination for anyone travelling with a family, and with many tours and cruises available, it has also become a hotspot for retirees.
 Here are a few alternative types of travel insurance to consider:

 When applying for travel insurance while pregnant, there is usually a strict criteria in order to be approved for cover.
 You will be covered for general things like medical emergencies, lost or damaged luggage, personal liability and travel delays or cancellations.
 However, there are numerous things most travel insurance brands will not cover you for if you are pregnant, including childbirth and the health of the newborn.
 Above all, it is imperative you talk to your GP or midwife to see if you have the all clear to travel while pregnant.

 Pre-existing medical conditions

-Many insurance providers offer travel insurance specific to over 65s.
+Many travel insurance brands offer travel insurance specific to over 65s.
 They usually offer unlimited medical emergency/expenses cover.
 They also cover all the standard features like travel delays, lost or damaged luggage and personal liability.
-A great benefit of this insurance is that most providers usually cover amateur sporting activities at no extra cost.
+A great benefit of this insurance is that most travel insurance brands cover amateur sporting activities at no extra cost.
 If you’re over 65 and are looking for affordable insurance without having to sacrifice coverage, these specialty insurance policies are the way to go.

 Even with cover, you will usually have to pay upfront and claim later for visits to GPs or hospital outpatient treatment.
 Most insurers will only pay upfront if you are admitted to hospital or require repatriation to Australia and most New Zealand hospitals will need your certificate of insurance and a guarantee of payment from your insurer before admitting you.